Rasheed Atre

-Abdul Rasheed Attray (15 February 1919 – 18 December 1967), also known as Rasheed Attre, was a Pakistani film score composer.
+Abdul Rasheed Attray, Abdul Rashid Attra or Rasheed Atre (15 February 1919 – 18 December 1967), also known as Rasheed Attre, was a Pakistani film score composer.

 Early life and career

 Rasheed Attre was born in Amritsar, Punjab, British India in 1919.
-His father, Khushi Mohammad, was also singer-musician in his time.
+His father, Khushi Mohammad, was also a singer-musician in his time.
 Young Rasheed acquired his initial music lessons from Khan Sahib Ashfaq Husain.
-Sharp enough in the field of learning music, Rasheed soon mastered the musical instruments in general and tabla, in particular.
+Sharp enough in the field of learning music, Rasheed soon mastered the musical instruments in general and the tabla, in particular.

-In the early 1940s, Rasheed decided to consolidate his efforts towards music composition and started his music career from Mahishori pictures, Lahore, for whom he composed two songs for the film Pagli (1943).
-The rest of (Pagli)'s songs were composed by Ustaad Jhanday Khan.
+In the early 1940s, Rasheed decided to consolidate his efforts towards music composition and started his music career from Mahishori Pictures, Lahore, for whom he composed two songs for the film Pagli (1943).
+The rest of Pagli's songs were composed by Ustaad Jhanday Khan.
+Noted Indian singer and actor K. L. Saigal had heard him sing and told his father that 'young Rasheed' should enter the music department.

 Rashid Attre was selected as the music director to compose songs for the Bombay Talkies' first Muslim social film Nateeja (1947), whose superhit ghazal ‘Kahan mein aur kahan deen-e-haram ki kashmakash, Nakhshab, kis kay naqsh-e-pa per rakh diya ghabra kay sar mein nay' is popular to date.

-Once he migrated to Pakistan with his family in 1948, he initially was not able to take full advantage of noted singer Noor Jehan's singing talent, because Noor Jehan, in those days, would sing only for those films in which she also acted.
+After he migrated to Pakistan with his family in 1948, he initially was not able to take full advantage of noted singer Noor Jehan's singing talent, because Noor Jehan, in those days, would sing only for those films in which she also acted.
 So Rashid Attre used playback singers Zubaida Khanum and Naseem Begum in the early years of his career in Pakistan.
 Later, when Noor Jehan changed her mind, he composed music for many popular songs by her before he died in 1967.